JetBrains/kotlin-web-site/pages/docs/tutorials/native/using-intellij-idea.md

 2. Change the code of `main()`:

-    * Use the [readLine](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/read-line.html) function to read the input.
+    * Use the [readLine](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/read-line.html) function to read the input value to the `name` variable.
-    * Check the input value with a [safe call operator](https://kotlinlang.org/docs/reference/null-safety.html#safe-calls) `?.`.
+    * Check the input value with the [safe call operator](https://kotlinlang.org/docs/reference/null-safety.html#safe-calls) `?.`.
     * Use a [string template](https://kotlinlang.org/docs/reference/basic-types.html#string-templates) to insert your name by adding a dollar sign `$` and enclosing it in curly braces – `${name?.length}`.

     <div class="sample" markdown="1" theme="idea" mode="kotlin" data-highlight-only>